brightzheng100/cp4waiops-installer/README.md

-# A Simplified Installation Guide for IBM Watson AIOps
+# A Simplified Installation Guide for Cloud Pak for Watson AIOps

 **Note:** This is not an IBM project and is provided **AS-IS**.
 Support is provided by community collaboration style at best effort only.

 ## Overview

-This project is designed to provide an automated, simplified way to install a set of desired components of the IBM Watson AIOps v2.1.x, for POC / demo purposes only, on ROKS with classic infra.
+This project is designed to provide an automated, simplified way to install a set of desired components of the Cloud Pak for Watson AIOps, for POC / demo purposes only, on ROKS with classic infra.

+> Note: The `master` is meant for version `3.1.1+`; for installation of IBM Watson AIOps v2.1.x, please refer to tag `2.1.x`

-Currently there is a minimum set of components included in this installation exerience, which takes less than 1 hour:
+Currently there is a typical set of components included in this installation exerience, which takes less than 1 hour:

+- Dependent Common Services (~3mins)
 - OpenLDAP as the LDAP server, if required (~3mins)
-- Dependent Common Services (~3mins)
+- Dependent OpenShift Serverless (~5mins)
-- Event Manager (~10mins)
-- AI Manager (~30mins)
+- AIOps, with `aiopsFoundation`, `aiManager` and ` applicationManager` components (~30mins)
 - Humio (~5mins)

 > Note: along the way, there might be more components to be added here.